athielenhaus/ETL-Pipeline-for-Data-Analysis/README.md

 # ETL Pipeline for News Aggregator with SQL + Python Airflow

 ### Scenario
 Our objective is to create a series of scripts which will allow us to conduct a weekly and monthly analysis of online articles for a (fictional) online news aggregator and entertainment website called Camelot.

-In this scenario, Camelot collects articles from paying customers (in return for "premium" promotion on the Camelot news portal) as well as from other sources.
+Camelot collects articles from paying customers in return for "premium" promotion on the Camelot news portal, as well as from other sources.

 ### Article Completeness Criteria: